WHAT IS LENT?

 to additional spiritual disciplines.
 You can do something with your family or

-as a small group, or participate in Friday night prayer meetings at church.
+as a small group, or participate in special prayer meetings at church.
 You

 can follow a daily Lenten devotional; increase your Bible reading time; add